What is the Snape Residency programme?

-We expect you to be open, curious, and willing to engage with our creative campus beyond your own idea, which may include taking some time away from your project to meet with other artists also on-site.
-Practically, you may be expected to allow public access to the work that’s being undertaken.
-This will be in the form of an informal Open Session at the end of your Residency, and additionally, some projects may also be invited to participate in an upcoming Aldeburgh Festival or concert series, including the Festival of New.
+Residencies are all about entering into the spirit of this special place, as originally conceived by Benjamin Britten and Peter Pears and imagined afresh by everyone who visits and creates here.
+We encourage you to be open, curious, and willing to engage with us beyond your own idea, which may include taking some time away from your project to meet with other creators on site.
+We may ask you to allow public access to the work you’re creating; this would be in the form of an informal Open Session.
+Additionally, some projects may also be invited to participate in an upcoming Aldeburgh Festival or as part of our performance programme.

 We are working to remove financial barriers to our programme.
-As a PRS Foundation Talent Development Partner, we are now improving how we support artists who might not otherwise be able to access a Residency.
-Please click on the financial support button below to make a self-assessment and let us know in your application if you think you are eligible for this support.
+We are now improving how we support artists who might not otherwise be able to access a Residency.
+Please download and read the PDF below to make a self-assessment and let us know in your application if you think you are eligible for this support.

 We aim to support as many artists as possible, but please note that our budget for financial support is limited.

 Snape Residency dates